JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 Our style has three **main colors**:

 * Blue as a display color.
-We apply this color to important buttons on websites or to our logo in cases where the full color version cannot be used.
+We apply this color to important buttons on websites or to our logo when the full-color version cannot be used.
 * Black for the dark theme, which is the priority theme.
 We apply this color to backgrounds and text.
 * White for the light theme, which is a secondary theme.
 We apply this color to backgrounds and text.